-Of note. a similar world wide programmed vaccinations program for smallpox was successful in irradicating this so called red disease
+Of note, a similar worldwide vaccination program for smallpox was successful in irradicating the so-called red plague.